Did our ancestors evolve to walk upright because of exploding stars?

 Traces of this distinct form of radioactive iron have been found in marine sediments at higher levels starting about seven million years ago and peaking at about 2.5 million years ago.

-Thomas said that it's well known that lightning occurs when an electrical charge difference between clouds and the ground causes current to flow as a massive spark through the atmosphere.
+As Thomas explains, lightning occurs when an electrical charge difference between clouds and the ground causes current to flow as a massive spark through the atmosphere.

 Lightning strikes and wildfires

 Cosmic rays are mostly protons — hydrogen atoms whose electron has been ripped free by the force of the supernova explosion.
 These particles enter our atmosphere at tremendous speed and hit gas molecules in the atmosphere, freeing their electrons.

 These free electrons increase the electrical conductivity of the atmosphere, acting a little like electrical wires to bridge the gap between cloud and ground, and increasing the chance of a lightning strike.

 "We increase our cosmic ray background by about 50 times in the lower atmosphere, and so we would expect pretty simplistically maybe a 50 times increase in lightning," said Thomas.

 "More lightning produces more wildfires and more wildfires is going to cause this kind of transition from more tree cover to more grasslands."